On the Gap sequence and the Gilbreath conjecture: Abstract

 \section{Abstract}

-Motivated by Gilbreath's conjecture, we develop the notion of the gap sequence induced by any sequence of numbers.
+Motivated by the Gilbreath conjecture, we develop the notion of the gap sequence induced by any sequence of numbers.
 We introduce the notion of the path and associated circuits induced by an originator and study the conjecture via the notion of the trace and length of a path.